PhD in History

 Recognition of Prior Learning

-Earning 240 ECTS that include a public defense of an original dissertation.
+Earning 240 ECTS that include a public defense of an original thesis.

 Access to Further Studies